 Never force.
 Never squeeze your joints.
 Use your breath to find space in your back and effortlessly move into this backbend.

-Watch the video from Kino for more details about safely doing Raja Bhujangasana.
+Watch the video from Kino for more details about safely doing raja bhujangasana.

 By Omstars